 This short drive takes you along the lake edge of Te Anau and across lush southern farmlands to the small township of Lake Manapouri, gateway to Doubtful Sound.

 Take in the tranquillity of remote Doubtful Sound on this unique overnight wilderness cruise.
 Beginning in Manapouri with a short boat ride across the lake, you'll be taken by coach over the Wilmot Pass to Deep Cove, Doubtful Sound.
 Board the Fiordland Navigator, a purpose-built vessel designed like a traditional coastal trading scow.
 Be accommodated in a private cabin with an ensuite bathroom or a quad-share bunk room with shared bathroom facilities.
 The Navigator has a large spacious deck for viewing the scenery and wildlife as well as a dining saloon, bar and observation lounge.
 As you take in the stunning scenery of the Fiord, you'll be provided with a running commentary of the area and its history, points of interest and wildlife.
-You'll have the opportunity to see dolphins, fur seals and - if you're lucky - rare Fiordland penguins.
-After anchoring in a sheltered cove, choose to explore the shoreline by kayak or stabicraft, or if you're really brave - take a dip in the water.
+You'll have the opportunity to see dolphins, fur seals and, if you're lucky rare Fiordland penguins.
+After anchoring in a sheltered cove, choose to explore the shoreline by kayak or stabicraft, or if you're really brave take a dip in the water.
 In the evening enjoy a three-course buffet dinner prepared on board and served in the dining saloon.
 Enjoy beer and fine wines from the licensed bar, and spend time star gazing on the upper deck.
 Following hearty cooked breakfast the next morning you will spend your remaining time exploring other parts of the fiord before returning to Deep Cove for the trip back to Manapouri.

-Your accommodation: Fiordland Navigator, Doubtful Sound
+Your accommodation: Fiordland Navigator Overnight Boat in Doubtful Sound

 The Fiordland Navigator is purpose built for cruising in the fiords.
-The vessel offers spacious viewing decks, a comfortable dining saloon and observation lounge.Meals included: Breakfast, Dinner
+The vessel offers spacious viewing decks, a comfortable dining saloon and observation lounge.

 Driving distance and time (approximate) for this leg: 18 kms / 11 miles : 0.2 hours

 Crossing the rolling tussock lands you pass through Mossburn, the deer capital of New Zealand.
 Continue north through Southland countryside towards Lake Wakatipu.
 The road now hugs the lake edge and the Remarkable mountain range towers over you as you approach Queenstown, the adventure capital of New Zealand.
 The old gold mining township of Arrowtown is worth a detour (well signposted) before you head over the Crown Range Road.
-At 1076 metres (3530 feet) it is the highest sealed road in the country and offers spectacular views over the Wakatipu basin from the many vantage points.
+At 1076 metres (3530 feet) it is the highest sealed road in the country and offers spectacular views over the Wakatipu basin from one of the many vantage points.
 Approaching Wanaka the wonderful alpine lake welcomes you to the town.
-Despite its size Wanaka has a wide variety of activities available.
-In winter it is without doubt New Zealand's premier ski destination with its very close location to Treble Cone and Cardrona.
-Mt Aspiring National Park sits to western edge of the lake and offers some wonderful walking tracks for all abilities.
+Despite its size, Wanaka has a wide variety of activities available.
+In winter it is without a doubt New Zealand's premier ski destination with its very close location to Treble Cone and Cardrona.
+Mt Aspiring National Park sits on the western edge of the lake and offers some wonderful walking tracks for all abilities.
 Fishing, sailing and kitesurfing are popular pastimes on the lake and the many beach access points provide some great picnic and relaxing spots.

-Your accommodation: Lime Tree Lodge
+Your accommodation: Tin Tub Luxury Lodge

 Driving distance and time (approximate) for this leg: 225 kms / 140 miles : 2.9 hours